icgw/FCA-Map/README.md

 ## Background

-FCA is based on mathematical order theory, in particular on the theory of complete lattices.
-For more details, see the [book](https://www.springer.com/gp/book/9783540627715).
+FCA is based on mathematical order theory.
+(See the [book](https://www.springer.com/gp/book/9783540627715) for more details)

 The following is an example of formal concept analysis.